 It doesn’t take long before I leave Salema behind, and I find myself hiking along the coast.
 The views are stunning!
 The trail winds through the hills (lots of climbing and descending) and there is not another person in sight.

 The trail takes me away from the coastline for a bit.
-And I happen to hike the wrong way twice because the GPS and the signs both are telling me something different.
+And I happened to hike the wrong way twice because the GPS and the signs both told me something different.
 Luckily, I’m able to find my way back.

 Hidden beaches

 I continue my hike and pass a beautiful beach again: Praia da Ingrina.
-It’s so much fun to hike from beach to beach!
+It’s so much fun to hike from one beach to another!

 After this beach, there’s a bit of a cliff walk and that is really beautiful.
 At one point there is a lonely tree on a cliff and I just have to take a picture of it.
 It’s so scenic!